-DB Group calculate and measure the regulatory and economic capital requirements for Operational Risk using the AMA methodology.
+DB Group calculate and measure the regulatory and economic capital requirements for operational risk using the AMA methodology.
 The AMA capital calculation is based upon the loss distribution approach.
-Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) and external scenarios from a public database (IBM OpData) complemented by internal scenario data are used to estimate the risk profile (i.e. a loss frequency and a loss severity distribution).
-The loss distribution approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in our historical loss profile.
+Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) complemented by scenario data are used to estimate the risk profile (i.e. a loss frequency and a loss severity distribution).
+The loss distribution approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in the historical loss profile.

-Within the loss contribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
+Within the loss distribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
 Finally, the risk mitigating benefits of insurance are applied to each loss generated in the Monte Carlo simulation.
 Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at Group level, covering expected and unexpected losses.
-Capital is then allocated to each of the business divisions after considering qualitative adjustments and expected loss.
+Capital is then allocated to each of the business divisions considering qualitative adjustments after deducting expected loss.

-The Regulatory and Economic Capital demand calculations are performed on a quarterly basis.
+The regulatory and economic capital demand calculations are performed on a quarterly basis.
 NFRM establishes and maintains the approach for capital demand quantification, and ensures that appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
 Locally, the Bank has adopted the Basic Indicator Approach for Operational Risk in calculating the capital requirements.